gimesketvirtadieni/slimstreamer/README.md

 ```
 git clone --recurse-submodules https://github.com/gimesketvirtadieni/slimstreamer.git
+cd slimstreamer
+./scripts/createLocalBranches.sh
 ```

 It will download all the source code needed for compiling SlimStreamer.
+The last two lines are required only if you want to get all the branches into your local repo.

 2. Compiling dependencies